- Overview

 * Luggage transfer between your accommodation stops

-* Full route details with a map of the tour
+* GPS route details with a map of the tour

 * Transfer from your accommodation in Dublin to walking start point